andreaspts/DRL_Reacher_Project/report.md

 - The learning rate for the gradient descent for the critic network LR_CRITIC is set to `2 * 10^-4`.
 - The parameter to control the L2 weight decay WEIGHT_DECAY is set to `0`.

+For the [Ornstein-Uhlenbeck noise](https://en.wikipedia.org/wiki/Ornstein%E2%80%93Uhlenbeck_process), we used the parameters (as specified in the previous link):
+- `mu=0`
+- `theta = 0.15` and
+- `sigma = 0.1`.

 ## Results

 With the above specifications we create a training run and report the results.

-First we give a plot of the scores over the episodes:
+We give a plot of the scores over the episodes:

 <p align="center">
   <img width="460" height="300" src="plot1.png">